My recipes → Your inbox. Sign up today!

 • Coconut oil: You’ll need a bit of melted coconut oil to add moisture to the cookies.

 • Canned pumpkin: Use 100% pure canned pumpkin puree for these cookies.
 Don’t grab pumpkin pie filling by mistake, which has added spices and sugar.
+You can use the rest of the pumpkin and make pumpkin energy bites!

 • Vanilla extract: Major flavor booster!